 Trail Type: The majority of the trails are single track.
 There’s one ATV track (that I found), and a few Jeep trails that bisect the park.
 I liked the Cedro Peak Jeep trail because it let me get to a specific part of the park quickly.
 Allowing me to save gas, time, and energy.

 Terrain: Cedro Peak is a mountain.
-Almost every trail will consist of rocks in hard pack.
-I found a few hard packed tracks in valleys, but they were just fast and straight.
+Almost every trail will consist of rocks in a hard pack.
+I found a few hard-packed tracks in valleys, but they were just fast and straight.
 When I did find some wet parts of the trail, they were sloppy.

 Outstanding Features: Some unique parts of Cedro Peak were the variety of difficulty, the length of the trails, and the speed of the trails, I rode 30 miles in 2hrs just wondering around.